youtype/boto3_stubs_docs/mypy_boto3_sts/client.md

 ### assume_role

-Returns a set of temporary security credentials that you can use to access AWS resources that you might not normally have access to.
+Returns a set of temporary security credentials that you can use to access Amazon Web Services resources that you might not normally have access to.

 Type annotations for `boto3.client("sts").assume_role` method.